ethLengfeld/CS368_Assignment2/README.md

 ## Code Organization
 BookDB.h defines all possible methods available to add, update, find, and delete books in the book database.
 BookDB.cpp implements all functions defined in BookDB.h.
-Finally, demo.cpp will handle all commands given during program execution.
+Finally, demo.cpp will handle all commands given during program execution this is done through the use of the main() function.